Treaty of Melno: Provisions

 According to the terms of the treaty, the Teutonic Knights for the first time renounced all territorial, political, and missionary claims against the Grand Duchy of Lithuania.
 Samogitia was permanently ceded to Lithuania.
 The Prussian–Lithuanian border ran from sparsely inhabited wilderness in Suvalkija, through the triangle north of the Neman River, to Nemirseta on the Baltic Sea.
 Thus the Knights still controlled Neman's lower reaches and Memel (Klaipėda), an important seaport and trade center.
 Lithuania retained access to the Baltic Sea between the towns of Palanga (Polangen) and Šventoji (Heiligen Aa) – a distance of about 15 km.
 However, Lithuania failed to develop harbors in Palanga or Šventoji as there was stiff competition with the nearby established ports of Memel and Libau (Liepāja) and unfavorable natural conditions.
 Thus it could not be considered a real access to the sea.
 For the Knights this short coastline strip was a major sacrifice as it separated the Teutonic Knights in Prussia from their branch in Livonia.
 The treaty is often described as a mutual Prussian–Lithuanian compromise.
 The Kingdom of Poland received Nieszawa and half of the Vistula channel from the mouth of the Drwęca River; in return Poland renounced any territorial claims to Pomerelia, Culmerland, and the Michelauer Land.
+The treaty also stipulated the demolition of the Teutonic Commander's Castle in Nieszawa.
 These results were described as a "disappointment" for Poland.

 At the time of the treaty, the parties did not have their official seals and therefore it was not immediately ratified.
 Grand Master Rusdorf attempted to exploit the recess and renegotiate the treaty because his subjects were not satisfied with the terms.
 He hoped to wage a war with assistance from the Holy Roman Emperor.
 However, Sigismund and Jogaila met in Käsmark (Kežmarok) and agreed to an alliance: Sigismund would end his support to the Knights and Poland–Lithuania would stop their assistance to the Hussites in the Hussite Wars.
 This meant that Vytautas had to abandon his interventions in Bohemia.
 The agreement was signed on 30 March 1423.
 The Treaty of Melno was subsequently ratified on 9–18 May in Veliuona and approved by Pope Martin V on 10 July 1423.
 Poland–Lithuania affixed some 120 official seals to the treaty.
 The first Lithuanian signatories were voivode of Vilnius Albertas Manvydas, starosta of Vilnius Kristinas Astikas, voivode of Trakai Jonas Jaunius, elder of Samogitia Mykolas Skirgaila.